 To figure this out, you can conduct informed keyword research to determine what your target audience is seeking out on Google and how they’re asking those questions, be it long-tail keywords.

 Say someone is curious about adopting a healthier lifestyle, and they turn to Google to find some good vegan recipes to try.
 They start searching for target keywords such as “best vegan recipes” or “easy vegan cooking.”
 Eventually, they will begin to refine their search, curious about topics such as “one-pot vegan meals” or “overnight vegan oat recipes,” resulting with them landing on a website for a company that sells kitchen supplies and appliances.

 Eventually, that same site user may stumble upon more vegan resources linked on those recipe pages, such as vegan cosmetics and clothing, so they explore a variety of brand websites, all representing an opportunity for a sale.

 This is a hypothetical scenario of a user journey that spans a variety of topics, vericals, and websites, all stemming from one single search query.

 Think about the potential journeys people can go on to arrive at your product and service, and make a list of all the questions they could have at each step.
-Then, answer those questions with content.
+Then, answer those questions with relevant content.

-For our client NVision Centers, a California-based lasik and eye surgery brand, we implemented a strategy focused on boosting educational content.
+For our client NVision Centers, a California-based lasik and eye surgery brand, we implemented a content marketing strategy focused on boosting educational content.
 Through the development and production of informational pages about eye care and localized pages for each of the surgery chain’s locations, NVision Centers is now poised as leader in the industry.

 Over 100 unique pages were built, covering a range of topics from eye conditions and cataracts to LASIK and beyond.
 Expanding their content portfolio based on their target audience’s questions led to impressive results.